OpenBankingUK/conformance-suite/docs/discovery.md

 ##### Required properties

-The specification lists some resource schema properties may occur `0..1` times.
+The specification lists some resource schema properties may occur `0..1`, or `0..n` times.

-When an ASPSP provides a `0..1` occurrence property via its online channel, it must attest that it provides those properties in its API implementation.
+When an ASPSP provides a `0..1`, `0..n` occurrence property via its online channel, it must attest that it provides those properties in its API implementation.
 It adds such properties to a `requiredProperties` properties list in the relevant endpoint definition.